 How to Fix a Squeaky Bed and Why You Shouldn’t Ignore It

 There are a few different reasons that your bed might be squeaking.
 An older metal frame could be the culprit, or it could be loose bolts or screws.
-Here’s the overwhelming reason that you hear those tiny squeaks at night: your mattress springs are losing their springiness.
+Here’s the overwhelming reason that you hear those tiny squeaks at night: your mattress bed springs are losing their springiness.
 Like anything, a traditional box spring mattress loses its freshness over time.
-Those springs that once coiled in anticipation of a good night’s sleep are now older, wiser, and frankly: worn out.
+Those bed springs that once coiled in anticipation of a good night’s sleep are now older, wiser, and frankly: worn out.

-While this may be a little annoying when you’re trying to sleep and being kept up by the little metal squeaks of a worn out mattress, here’s the bigger issue: a squeaky mattress is a sign your spine isn’t getting the support that it needs during a good night’s sleep.
-While we often use a mattress sag as the primary sign of when to buy a new mattress (and some of us don’t even do that), that is often too late in the game.
+While this may be a little annoying when you’re trying to sleep (being kept up by the metal squeaks of a worn out mattress) here’s the bigger issue: a squeaky mattress is a sign your spine isn’t getting the support that it needs for a good night’s sleep.
+While we often use a mattress’ sag as the primary sign of when to buy a new mattress (and many of us don’t even heed that warning), that is often too late in the game.

 The spine is made up of a series of interlocking vertebrae and discs.
 When we sleep in a poor bed due to misshapen bed springs, those discs are pinched between the vertebrae which is what leads to back pain.
 If you sleep this way for a few nights, you may have a stiff back.
 If you continue to sleep on a poor mattress, those effects can compound and become long-term.
 Not only that, your mattress affects every part of your life, from the way we walk to how well we do at work.
 Check out this post about how sleep and spinal wellbeing can affect your workflow.